Getting to the Reserve

 The Prudence and Bay Islands Transport Company operates the ferry that leaves from the Church Street Wharf in Bristol, R.I.
 The ferry dock is located at the intersection of Thames Street and Church Street across from Aiden’s Pub.

 The Prudence Island ferry serves passengers, bicycles, and vehicles.
 If you elect to bring your own vehicle to the island, you will need to make a reservation on the ferry well in advance for both legs of the journey (to and from the island).
 To make a vehicle reservation, contact the Prudence and Bay Islands Transport at 401.683.0430 (Monday-Sunday: 8:30AM-10AM; 2:30PM-5:30PM).
 Ferry schedule information and reservations can be found at the Prudence and Bay Islands Transport website (http://www.prudencebayislandstransport.com/).

-Reserve facilities and the one public bathroom on the island are located x.x miles south of the Homestead ferry landing on Prudence.
+Reserve facilities and the one public bathroom on the island are located approximately 4.0 miles south of the Homestead ferry landing on Prudence.

 Parking in Bristol

 - Free day parking is available in a municipal lot on located on Thames Street directly opposite the Prudence Island ferry landing and parking lot.
-There is a 2nd free municipal lot also on Thames street, just south of the Church & Thames Street intersection, across from the large brick building.
-Please note that neither of these lots provide overnight parking.
+Please note that this lot does not provide overnight parking.

 - If you are staying overnight, street parking is generally available two blocks west of the ferry landing on High street or surrounding locations.
 You will need to allow extra time (10 – 15 minutes) to find parking and to walk back to the ferry landing.
 Check street signs for ‘Resident Only’ or 2-hour parking to be certain.